For the second time in 4 years, the team that finished fourth in the SEC failed to participate in the NCAA Tournament or NIT.

 MAIK KOTSAR LOST HIS STARTING SPOT

-Maik Kotsar, courting again to the 2017 NCAA Tournament, started sixty-two of sixty-four games till he has become a reserve player on March 2 whilst USC traveled to Missouri.
-The junior stayed in that function for the final 4 video games, averaging 4 factors and 4 rebounds.
+Maik Kotsar, courting again to the 2017 NCAA Tournament, started sixty-two of sixty-four games until he became a reserve player on March 2 while USC traveled to Missouri.
+The junior stayed in that function for the final 4 video games, averaging four factors and four rebounds.

-Martin stated the lineup flow — which passed off after Lawson was given harm — became to spark a better offensive begin for the Gamecocks.
+Martin stated that the lineup flow—which passed off after Lawson was given harm—became to spark a better offensive start for the Gamecocks.
 He changed Lawson with Gravett and Kotsar with Felipe Haase.

-While the 6-eleven Kotsar remains a treasured protective participant — his potential to protect a couple of positions often is going not noted — his struggles on the other quit are getting greater obvious.
-Take away his 25-point outburst that spurred the Mississippi State win, Kotsar averaged 6.1 factors according to sport this season.
-During SEC play, he made simply 33 percent of his free throws and at one point ignored 23 of 26.
+While the 6-eleven Kotsar remains a treasured protective participant — his potential to protect a couple of positions often is not noted — his struggles, on the other hand, are getting more obvious.
+Taking away his 25-point outburst that spurred the Mississippi State to win; Kotsar averaged 6.1 factors, according to Sport this season.
+During SEC play, he made 33 percent of his free throws and, at one point, ignored 23 of 26.

-Silva’s departure creates a huge void inside the middle for South Carolina.
+Silva’s departure creates a huge void in South Carolina’s middle.
 Can Kotsar snap out of his funk to fill it?